Loving Learning at Cambrai

 The teaching and promotion of British Values however, goes deeper than individual ‘lessons’ - it embodies our school attitudes, ethos and the way in which we work and interact with children and families – including our school reward system.
 We truly do embody our school motto of 'Growing good people - doing great things'.

-To find out more about our curriculum, please follow the links below, check out our teacher's half termly overviews (included at the bottom of the Early Years and Key Stage 1 and 2 pages) or simply get in touch with Mr. Dent - our school's Executive Headteacher and curriculum lead.
+To find out more about our curriculum, please follow the links below, check out our teacher's half termly overviews (included in year group pages at the bottom of the Early Years and Key Stage 1 and 2 pages) or simply get in touch with Mr. Dent - our school's Executive Headteacher and curriculum lead.